 - Wausau West High School

-Application Process: Students interested in enrolling in the GEAR UP Program must complete a WEOP application form and submit it to the WEOP office closest to where their hometown is located or contact their local WEOP office with questions.
+Application Process: Students interested in enrolling in the GEAR UP Program must attend a target school and complete a WEOP application form and submit it to the WEOP office closest to where their hometown is located or contact their local WEOP office with questions.

 DPI-WEOP Student Application: